Skin Cancer Detection and Removal Golden CO

 Other skin growths you should know about

-Two other common types of skin growths are moles and keratoses.
+Two other common types of skin growth are moles and keratoses.

 Moles are clusters of heavily pigmented skin cells, either flat or raised above the skin surface.
 While most pose no danger, some—particularly large moles present at birth—or those with mottled colors and poorly defined borders—may develop into malignant melanoma.
 Moles are frequently removed for cosmetic reasons, or because they’re constantly irritated by clothing or jewelry (which can sometimes cause pre-cancerous changes).

 Solar or actinic keratoses are rough, red or brown, scaly patches on the skin.
-They are usually found on areas exposed to the sun and sometimes develop into squamous cell cancer.
+They are usually found in areas exposed to the sun and sometimes develop into squamous cell cancer.

 Basal and squamous cell carcinomas can vary widely in appearance.
 Cancer may begin as small, white, or pink nodule or bumps; it can be smooth and shiny, waxy, or pitted on the surface.
 Or it might appear as a red spot that’s rough, dry, or scaly; a firm, red lump that may form a crust; a crusted group of nodules; a sore that bleeds or doesn’t heal after two to four weeks; or a white patch that looks like scar tissue.